Bhattiprolu script

-The Bhattiprolu script is a variant of the Brahmi script which has been found in old inscriptions at Bhattiprolu, a small village in Guntur district, Andhra Pradesh, South India.
-It is located in the fertile Krishna river delta and the estuary region where the river meets the Bay of Bengal.
+The Bhattiprolu script is a variant of the Brahmi script which has been found in old inscriptions at Bhattiprolu, a small village in the erstwhile Guntur district of Andhra Pradesh, India.
+It is located in the fertile Krishna River delta and the estuary region where the river meets the Bay of Bengal.

 The inscriptions date to between the 3rd and 1st centuries BCE, putting them among the earliest evidence of Brahmi writing in South India.

 Bhattiprolu differs from Ashokan Brahmi in two significant ways.
 First, the letters gh, j, m, l, s are "radically different": m is upside-down compared to Brahmi, while gh appears to derive from g rather than from Semitic heth.
 Secondly, the inherent vowel has been discarded: A consonant written without diacritics represents the consonant alone.
-This is unique to Bhattiprolu and Tamil Brahmi among the early Indian scripts.
+This is unique to Bhattiprolu among the early Indian scripts.

 Discovery

 Excavations that started in the year 1870 by Boswell, Sir Walter Elliot, Robert Sewell, Alexander Rea, Buhler and continued in 1969 by R. Subrahmanyam revealed a complex of Buddhist stupas (an area of 1700 square yards, drum diameter of 148 feet, dome diameter of 132 feet, height of 40 feet and a circumambulatory path of 8 feet).
 Bricks of 45 x 30 x 8 cm dimensions were used for the construction.

 Alexander Rea discovered three inscribed stone relic caskets containing crystal caskets, relics of Buddha and jewels in 1892.

 The most significant discovery is the crystal relic casket of sārira-dhātu of the Buddha from the central mass of the stupas.
 The Mahachaitya (great stupa) remains of a large pillared hall, a large group of ruined votive stupas with several images of Buddha, a stone receptacle containing copper vessel, which in turn, contained two more, a silver casket and within it, a gold casket enclosing beads of bone and crystal were found.